writethedocs/www/docs/conf/portland/2019/news/schedule-tickets.rst

 Tickets are sold out
 --------------------

-Every year we see more enthusiasm from the community, and we are happy and sad at the same time to announce that we are now **sold out** at capacity.
+Every year we see more enthusiasm from the community, and we are grateful for your support!
+Tickets are now **sold out** and we are at maximum capacity.

 We have a waiting list on our ticket website where you can register in case of cancellations, but we usually don't have a high rate of cancellations so please do not book travel unless you have a ticket.